Bruin-Dev/Intelygenz/base-microservice/README.md

 ````
 ## Get an instance of NATS cluster up in local environment

-- [JUST ONCE] Go to /etc/hosts and add ``127.0.0.1	nats-streaming``
+- [JUST ONCE] Go to /etc/hosts and add ``127.0.0.1	nats-server``
 - Go to project root
-- Type the following ``docker-compose up nats-streaming``
+- Type the following ``docker-compose up nats-server``

-Now you can execute your python code related to NATS connections, using nats-streaming as host name
+Now you can execute your python code related to NATS connections, using nats-server as host name

 ## Get an instance of Redis up in local environment